Del-Tango/BlueCipher/README.md

       any arguments;

-Play nice, Play HARD, and enjoy the gamification of a brighter world.
+Play nice, SM:Art and HARD - and enjoy the gamification of a brighter world.

 Excellent Regards,